DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Customer purchase order change.md

 **Button**	                    | **Description**
 :---                            |:----
 **Process customer changes**    |	Process selected record’s change.
-If document setting's **Processing method** is: <br> • **Automatic** – The **Update tolerance** on Order line change type group’ is used to determine if the line can be changed. <br> o	**Approve**: If all the line changes received are approved, the sales order will be updated. <br>    -	**Approve with warning log**: If all the line changes received are approved, the sales order will be updated.
-Warning log created on EDI staging record. <br> o	**Reject with warning log**: If any of the line changes received are Reject, the sales order will not be updated.
-The Staging record will error, but change can still be viewed via Changes on the Sales order header – EDI ribbon <br> •	**Manual** – The record is processed and available for manual Approve/Reject on ‘EDI Sales order processing > Pending PO changes’ or via Changes on the Sales order header – EDI ribbon
+If document setting's **Processing method** is: <br> • **Automatic** – The **Update tolerance** on Order line change type group’ is used to determine if the line can be changed. <br>    - **Approve**: If all the line changes received are approved, the sales order will be updated. <br>   -	**Approve with warning log**: If all the line changes received are approved, the sales order will be updated.
+Warning log created on EDI staging record. <br>   - **Reject with warning log**: If any of the line changes received are Reject, the sales order will not be updated.
+The Staging record will error, but change can still be viewed via Changes on the Sales order header – EDI ribbon <br> •	**Manual** – The record is processed and available for manual Approve/Reject on ‘EDI Sales order processing > Pending PO changes’ or via Changes on the Sales order header on the EDI tab on the ActionPane.
 **Process all customer changes**	As per above, but for all staging records that have a **Staging to target status** set to _Not started_.
 **Inbound files**               | View the inbound file record the selected staging record.
 **Trading partner**             | View the trading partner details in the [**Trading partners**](../SETUP/Trading%20partner.md) page.
-**Sales Order**	                | If the staging record has been completed it is possible to inquire on the **Sales order** or **Release order** it created from this button.
+**Sales Order**	                | If the staging record has been completed it is possible to inquire on the **Sales order** it updated from this button.
-**Sales agreement**             | If the EDI blanket order staging record has been completed it is possible to inquire on the **Sales agreement** it created from this button.
 **Customers**                   | Inquire on the Customer for the selected record.
 **Show log**                    | If there are Errors within the document, it is possible to review them at any time using this button.
 Shows only the current version.
 **Version log**                 | View all log versions.
 When a document’s status is reset and reprocessed, a new log version is created.
 Can view all log versions.
 **Reset Status**                | You can reset the staging to target status if the **Staging to target status** is set to _Not started_.
 This can be used to reprocess the selected record/s.
 Documents can only be processed if **Staging to target status** is set to _Not started_.
 **Edit reset status recurrence**    | If the underlying issue was resolved after all the reset attempts have been completed the user can use this button to edit the recurrence field/s.
 This will: <br> • Update **Reset status profile** to _blank_ <br> • Update the **Reset status date/time** to next time reset will run <br> • **Reset status attempts** set to _Zero_ and <br> • **Recurrence** text updated with changed recurrence details

-The following buttons are available on the **Customer purchase order**'s Action Pane, tab **Acknowledgement**.
+The following buttons are available on the **Customer purchase order change**'s Action Pane, tab **Acknowledgement**.
 The **Acknowledgement** tab is available on all incoming documents staging pages and enables the user to process or view the **Functional acknowledgement outbound** that has been created for the inbound document.

 **Button**	                    | **Description**